xumzheng/microsoft-graph-docs/api-reference/beta/resources/planner.md

 ---
-title: "planner resource type"
+title: planner resource type
-description: "The **planner** resource is the entry point for the Planner object model.
+description: The **planner** resource is the entry point for the Planner object model.
 It returns a singleton **planner** resource.
-It doesn't contain any usable properties." ms.localizationpriority: medium
+It doesn't contain any usable properties. ms.localizationpriority: medium
-author: "TarkanSevilmis"
+author: TarkanSevilmis
-ms.prod: "planner"
+ms.prod: planner
 doc_type: resourcePageType
 ---